miroslavpopovic/aspnetcore-workshop/docs/05-domain-models-and-database.md

 In order to use access database, we will use [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
 EF Core is an object-relational mapper (O/RM), enabling .NET developers to work with a database using .NET objects, and eliminating the need for most of the data-access code they usually need to write.
 We won't go into EF Core details here, as it's not our focus.
 You just need to know that EF Core is an ORM that knows how to map your domain objects into database tables.
 We will configure it to use our database and write some code to read from and write to the database.

+*Warning: Entity Framework Core has a lot of issues in current preview version.
+It's possible that you will run into those issues too.
+Everything should be fixed in time for final release of .NET Core 3.0.*

 For now, let's install EF Core via NuGet.
 We'll install SQLite provider for EF Core which will in turn install EF Core as a dependency.
 Installing the NuGet package can be done through Visual Studio interface, NuGet Package Manager Console, .NET CLI tool which we already saw (`dotnet add package ...`), etc. Alternatively, it can be added manually to `.csproj` file.
 We'll use Visual Studio NuGet Package Manager interface for now.

 Right click on project in *Solution Explorer*, select *Manage NuGet Packages...*.
 Type `Microsoft.EntityFrameworkCore.Sqlite` on the *Browse* tab.
 Make sure that *Include prerelease* is checked as we are working with .NET Core 3.0 preview.
 Click *Install* on the correct package.